amcereijo/amcereijo.github.io/README.md

 Each project item has information about its technology, its last commit date and has a link to the project.

-You can fork this repo in one of you under *"yourgithubusername".github.io* and you could see your own repo list page under [http://<yourgithubusername>.github.io](http://<yourgithubusername>.github.io)
+You can fork this repo, rename with name *"yourgithubusername".github.io* and you could see your own repo list page under [http://yourgithubusername.github.io](http://<yourgithubusername>.github.io)